TanyaElizabeth13/Milestone-Project-2/docs/README.md

 >As a first time user of the game, I want to be able to play the game bug free.
 >As a first time user of the game, I want to be able to play the game on whatever screen size I may be on.

-Testing completed for this project covers the areas of: responsivity, features, accessibility, performance, and validator testing.
+Testing completed for this project covered the areas of: responsivity, features, accessibility, performance, and validator testing.
 Tests where completed regularly at every stage of development and then at the final stage before submitting.

 <details>
 <summary>Full testing spreadsheet</summary>